2023 Best Civil Engineering Bachelor's Degree Schools in the Middle Atlantic Region

 Top 10 Best Civil Engineering Bachelor's Degree Schools

 Our 2023 rankings named Princeton University the best school in the Middle Atlantic Region for civil engineering students working on their bachelor’s degree.
-Princeton is a moderately-sized private not-for-profit school located in the small city of Princeton.
+Princeton is a moderately-sized private not-for-profit school located in the city of Princeton.

 On average, civil eng graduates from Cornell take out $13,492 in student loans while working on their Bachelor's Degree.

-Full Civil Engineering at Cornell University Report
+Full Civil Engineering at Lafayette College Report

 Full Civil Engineering at Bucknell University Report